VRCMG/BetterAVPreview/README.md

 ## Installation
 Before installing:
-**Modding itself is against VRChat's ToS, so, according to the staff, it can lead to punishment, these mods included.
-Be careful while using these!
+**Modding itself is against VRChat's ToS, so, according to the staff, it can lead to punishment, this mod included.
+Be careful while using this!
 I'm not responsible for any punishments.**

 You will need [MelonLoader](https://discord.gg/2Wn3N2P) (discord link, see \#how-to-install).
-After that, drop the mods .dll files in the `Mods` folder in your game's directory.
+After that, drop the mod .dll file in the `Mods` folder in your game's directory.